 If one of you passes away while cohabiting, without an established will or cohabitation agreement, the other partner is not entitled to any of their property.
 If the deceased has any blood relatives, the items become theirs, including the property if they were the sole name on the property.
-Establishing a will and cohabitation agreement, ahead of time, that outlines where all pieces of property will be going in the case of death will save plenty of time later, rather than having to litigate later to settle the case of ownership.
-When drafting these wills, you will be unable to get a joint will, but two separate wills that list each other as beneficiaries will suffice.
+Having a will and cohabitation agreement in place can save time later on in the event of one’s death.
+You can’t get a joint will, but two separate wills that list each other as beneficiaries will suffice.

 Couples who cohabit have many similar rights to married couples in terms of taxes, pensions, insurance and other various benefits.
 Talk to a financial adviser, or your insurance company, about how you can set up your partner to be a beneficiary, or file your taxes together.

 Whose name is on the property ownership?
 Will the other partner be paying any sort of rent/lease/amenities?
 In the case of a separation, when it comes to property, it belongs to whoever’s name is on the ownership.
 In the case of a joint ownership and separation, the property can be sold and divided between both parties, or if an agreement can be made, one partner can reside within it.
-This is important to think about, because if you are moving into your partner’s house that is in their name, you are not owed anything in regards to the property if you separate.
-If you have invested money into the property over time, there is a chance you could litigate it for funds, but it is unlikely to hold in court without proof of purchase.
+If you have invested money into the property over time, there is a chance you could litigate it for funds.

-There are no laws stating that division of property needs to be an even split upon separation for those cohabiting or in common law relationships.
-When it comes down to it, it is up to the 2 parties to decide who gets what, depending on who purchased each item.
+There are no specific laws that govern how property should be divided between cohabitees or those in a common law relationship.
+It is up to the 2 parties to decide who gets what, depending on who purchased each item.
 For items purchased jointly, they can either be liquidated and sold, or parties can decide who wants to keep them.
-The law can potentially assist in terms of disputes, but that would be solved through civil litigation.
+The law can potentially assist in disputes, but that would be solved through civil litigation.
 If the assets in question equate to a value less than $10,000, a paralegal may be able to assist you.

 You and your partner are able to open a joint bank account together without being officially cohabiting or common-law.
-If you feel like a joint bank account is something you are interested in, you and your partner can visit your local bank and get started right away.
-A joint bank account is a great way to work together on savings, and get a feel for the weight of responsibility that your partner may have.
-Ensure that both of your names are on the account, so that both of you can have access to both deposits and withdrawals.
+To open a joint bank account with your partner, go to your local bank.
+A joint bank account is a way to save money with your partner and get a feel for their responsibility.
 In the case of overdrafts on the accounts, both of you will be responsible for paying the debt owed.
-The account is a great way to plan for a move, travel, child, pet, retirement, or any other big plans your relationship might hold.
+The account is a great way to plan for a big event in your relationship.

-After 1 year of living together with a child, you and your partner will be considered common-law.
-In terms of supporting the child, the parents are considered the same as married and will be responsible for supporting the child financially and as a parent.
-Adding a child to any relationship requires a lot of long term planning and careful consideration.
-If you and your partner are cohabiting, and a child is introduced to the picture, you may have to consider moving for a school zone or day care and starting a joint bank account for savings.
+Adding a child to any relationship requires a lot of long-term planning and careful consideration.
+If you are cohabiting with a partner and have a child, you may need to move for better schooling or daycare.
 Moving then brings up questions about the name on the property and potentially changing your rent/amenity payment arrangement.
 In the case of separation, the court would treat it as a divorce and custody and access become major factors.